May 16 – The Biggest Week in America Birding

 On the way back to the lodge, Jacob told us about a rare Connecticut Warbler sighting at the Magee Marsh Beach West area.

 Of course, that’s where we headed next.
-On the way, we made a quick stop on Stange Road and were rewarded with a lifer: an Upland Sandpiper.
+On the way, we made a quick stop on Stange Road and were rewarded with a lifer: a Upland Sandpiper.
 This was truly turning out to be our Biggest Week in birding.
 When we arrived at the marsh, a crowd of birders was searching for the Connecticut Warbler, but unfortunately, it wasn’t seen again that day.
 However, we did find a Swainson’s Thrush, a Veery, and nine warbler species, including a Mourning Warbler for Sharon’s list.
 Mike is still on the hunt for his first Mourning Warbler!

 A Cuckoo, A Whip-poor-will, and Ice Cream

 Day two started early at the farm fields near the Ottawa National Wildlife Refuge, where we saw over 50 Cliff Swallows collecting mud for their nests.
 We then returned to Pearson Metropark after hearing reports of a Black-billed Cuckoo.
 After searching and using a bird app recording (a hotly debated practice we rarely do), we saw a group of birders from a Big Day tour pointing to something in the trees.
 The leader told us they had just seen a magnificent Black-billed Cuckoo, which flew off moments before we arrived.
-To that tour group, we just want to say, “You’re welcome!”
+To that tour group, we want to say, “You’re welcome!”

 Our final destination was Oak Openings Metropark, a spacious preserve with a huge variety of habitats.
 While eating our lunch, a Field Sparrow and a few Cedar Waxwings came to visit.
 We immediately knew we were going to love this park.
 On a trail to Mallard Lake, a father and son were kind enough to show us an Eastern Whip-poor-will the son had spotted—another lifer for us!
 We heard a chorus of vireos, including Red-eyed, Blue-headed, and Warbling.